openedx/edx-documentation/en_us/open_edx_release_notes/source/nutmeg.rst

 * the `frontend-learner-portal-base`_ library
 * The `xblock.fragment module`_ and deprecated :code:`id_generator` method parameters in :code:`xblock.runtime`
 * The legacy courseware experience (rendered server-side by Django) will be removed.
 The Learner MFE will be required.
+* The legacy account pages will be removed.
+The Account MFE will be required.
 * EdxRestApiClient is no longer supported, as you may have been able to tell from the many, many deprecation warnings.
 * DraftModuleStore (also know as Old Mongo Modulestore) will be removed.
 "Old Mongo" course access was already removed in nutmeg.
 * microsites djangoapp